Wolfsburg Volkswagen Plant: Location

 But there were also military aspects in favour of the location.
 In the foreseeable event of war, the factory was far from the border and therefore apparently somewhat more protected from air raids.

 The three teams of architects Emil Rudolf Mewes (Cologne), Fritz Schupp and Martin Kremmer (Essen-Berlin) and Karl Kohlbecker (Gaggenau) were jointly commissioned to build the factory facilities.
-They designed the approximately 1.3 km factory front with a thermal power plant on the northern bank of the Mittelland Canal, and the new city was built on the southern side.
+They designed the approximately 1.3 km factory front with a thermal power plant on the northern bank of the Canal, and the new city was built on the southern side.
 Wolfsburg Castle is situated 280 m east of Wolfsburg Volkswagen Plant, across the Aller.

-The laying of the foundation stone for the plant on 26 May 1938 by Hitler was staged on a large scale with the participation of around 70,000 spectators and participants from National Socialist organizations.
+The laying of the foundation stone for the plant on 26 May 1938 by Hitler was staged on a large scale, with the participation of around 70,000 spectators and participants from National Socialist organizations.
 The construction work, with the help of thousands of workers, had already been going on for a year.
 Even before the foundation stone for the factory was laid, hundreds of thousands had already signed a savings contract for the factory's alleged product.

 In the fall of 1939, the production halls were in shell form.
 However, there was no planned production of the KdF car (150,000 per year) because there was a lack of special machine tools due to the economy's preparation for war.
 The steel required for production was largely to be supplied from the newly founded "City of Hermann Göring Works" (Salzgitter).